What can we know about that which we cannot even imagine?

-It seems likely that these children of ours, with their attendant cognitive advances beyond us, will be here within 50 --- 100 years.
+So in a very real sense, the old idea that there is a technological ``singularity'' in our near future~\cite{vinge1993coming}, at which time our machines will start to behave in ways that are beyond our ability to predict even in theory, is completely correct.
+But the singularity will not arise by having monolithic systems, like AGI, or generative AIs, get more and more powerful.
+Such thinking, focused on single systems operating in isolation, is so retro, so \textit{twentieth century}, for lack of a better expression.
+If there's one lesson of the last several decades of advances in computer sciences, it's that leaps arise in \textit{distributed} systems, not monolithic ones.
+Yes, the singularity will occur --- but it will be distributed. \end{enumerate}

+The key issue is not whether our evolutionary children will be organic (involving modification to biological germ lines) or inorganic (involving the interaction of multiple AIs), or even a mixture of the two.
+It's the fact that those little kiddies of ours will likely have cognitive abilities far advanced of ours.
+And they will likely arrive, with those attendant cognitive abilities, within 50 --- 100 years.

 Presumably we will go extinct soon after their arrival (like all good parents making way for their children).
-So, on our way out the door, as we gaze up at our successors in open-mouthed wonder, as one of our last acts: \end{enumerate}
+So, on our way out the door, as we gaze up at our successors in open-mouthed wonder, as one of our last acts:

 \begin{quotation} We can simply ask our question of them. \end{quotation}